ksepehri/CarND-Capstone/README.md

 ### Subscribes to

+`/current_pose`: The current position of the car.

 `/base_waypoints`: One time load of waypoints from the whole track.

-`/current_pose`: The current position of the car

-`/current_velocity`: The current velocity of the car
+`/current_velocity`: The current velocity of the car.

+`/traffic_waypoint`: Waypoint index of the closest red traffic light.

+Not subscribing to obstacle waypoint as it's not yet part of the project

 ### Publishes